ViktorBarzin/Website/content/about-me.md

 <sup>(05-2016)</sup>

 ### <h3>What information can you find on this site?</h3>
 The website will mostly be me sharing my experience with various technologies.
-I will try to post new articles every week with the technologies I've come across.
+I'll post new articles every now and then on various technologies I've come across.